Posterior Meta-Replay for Continual Learning: Algorithms

 \section{Algorithms}

 In this section we provide details about the different algorithms used throughout the paper.
-We start by quickly reviewing variational inference, and explaining how it can be applied to task-conditioned hypernetworks in the context of CL in order to obtain task-specific approximate posterior distributions.
+We start by quickly reviewing variational inference, and explain how it can be applied to task-conditioned hypernetworks in the context of CL in order to obtain task-specific approximate posterior distributions.
 Then, we present several variational algorithms that we employed to obtain the approximate posteriors, either based on a predefined function (\textit{explicit} posterior) or based on a parametrization by an auxiliary network (\textit{implicit} posterior).
-We also explain how prior-focused CL can be achieved within our framework, and present the algorithms that can be used to learn \textit{explicit} posteriors.
-Additionally, we explain how prior-focused CL can be rendered more flexible by allowing the parameter posteriors to be approximated by \textit{implicit} distributions, and by incorporating a set of task-specific parameters alongside the shared ones.
-Because task-specific solutions require having access to the identity of the task, we explain how task identity can be inferred via predictive uncertainty for both prior-focused and posterior-replay approaches.
+We also explain how \textit{prior-focused} CL can be achieved within our framework, and how it can be rendered more flexible by allowing the parameter posteriors to be approximated by \textit{implicit} distributions, and by incorporating a set of task-specific parameters alongside the shared ones.
+Because task-specific solutions require having access to the identity of the task, we explain how task identity can be inferred via predictive uncertainty for both \textit{prior-focused} and \textit{posterior meta-replay} approaches.
 Finally, we explain how coresets can be used in our framework to perform a fine-tuning stage after training which mitigates forgetting and facilitates task inference.